-Cardboard bins are a type of corrugated box that is usually long, thin and rectangular-shaped with no top or lid.
-They are ideal for storage, organization and display of many different objects and products.
-They are inexpensive and generally are made of recyclable materials.
+Cardboard bins are a type of corrugated box that is usually long, thin, and rectangular-shaped with no top or lid.
+They are ideal for the storage, organization, and display of many different objects and products.
+They are inexpensive and generally made of recyclable materials.

 Applications of Cardboard Bins